-When the Nylon Erosion Control Mat item is Pay Plan Quantity, no calculations will be required.
-In all other instances, the area covered by the Nylon Erosion Control Mat will be measured in place, not including overlaps between adjacent pieces of mat.
+When the Erosion Control Mat item is Pay Plan Quantity, no calculations will be required.
+Authorized deviations from plan quantity must be documented by a change order.
+In all other instances, the area covered by the Erosion Control Mat will be measured in place, not including overlaps between adjacent pieces of mat.

 Utilize the Contract Item Work Report within SiteManager to verify that correct quantities have been placed and paid.
-Add link for screen shot of the Report, SSS Database, etc. Compare the Contract Item Work Report with the documentation provided for each pay item to verify the accuracy of the quantities submitted and to ensure that no features or gaps in the extents of the work were omitted or duplicated.
+Compare the Contract Item Work Report with the documentation provided for each pay item to verify the accuracy of the quantities submitted and to ensure that no features or gaps in the extents of the work were omitted or duplicated.
 If the basis of payment is Plan Quantity, ensure that the total quantity paid equals the plan quantity.